CodeCatz/codecatz-tutorial/2-new-project/index.md

 Click around a bit.
 The website doesn't look like much, but it already has an About page and a blog post that you'll soon be able to edit.

 After you've explored the website, go back to the Terminal.
 Press the Control and C keys (not `cmd`!) on your keyboard to stop running the website.
-If you go back to your web browser now and referesh your website, it won't work anymore.
+If you go back to your web browser now and refresh your website, it won't work anymore.
 Go back to the Terminal and run the website again with `jekyll serve`.

 <div class="hint">
 Hint: remember this part, so you can visit your website on your own later on.
 Remember to run <code>jekyll serve</code> from the Terminal inside the folder of your Jekyll project (use <code>pwd</code> to check whether you're in the right folder).